 When it comes to herbs, today we are in an amazing time.
 The internet has revolutionized our relationship to medicinal plants.
 When I first started studying herbs in the early 90’s in college, there were only a handful of books and teachers available to us.
 An herbal renaissance has flowered and with the advent of the internet, we are now able to access an enormous amount of information about herbs via scientific papers, folk herbalists, traditional healers and those who are reporting herbal stories in websites and social media groups.

 One of the main challenges in the herbal world is that it can be challenging for people to know how to work with herbs, how to prepare them and how to access them in a way that is cheap.
 This website is focused on offering herbal information about the mood improving abilities of herbs and to teach how to make herbal preparations in one’s home via the recipe section.
 By making our own preparations, herbalism can be way cheaper than buying store bought herbal preparations.
 In essence I want to help return us to the roots of working with herbs- teaching how to make folk preparations in our own home and kitchen to help us to strengthen, heal and feel empowered.

 I try to offer the best information about all of this on this website along with my general philosophy of working with herbs to improve mood.
 I also link to numerous other herbalists in the sidebar so you can explore what some amazing herbalists think about approaching issues such as insomnia, depression and anxiety.
 So peak around, take a look, start making concoctions from the recipe section, and join the forum on Facebook that talks about all these amazing plants and mental health related topics.
 Thanks for joining this journey, and thanks to the plants for all their beauty and the pleasure they give.

-As a note, please remember that none of this information should take the place of professional consultation.
+As a note, please remember that none of this information should take the place of professional consultation and any information here is not .
 Any information here is for education purposes only.

 Please continue on to the next section: How to use this Site